×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Aveiro, you can start by researching online on popular real estate websites such as Idealista, OLX, and Imovirtual, where you can filter your search based on your preferences like location, budget, and type of property.
 You can also join local Facebook groups dedicated to housing and rentals in Aveiro, where people often post available apartments or rooms for rent.
 Another option is to visit local real estate agencies in Aveiro, where agents can help you find a suitable place based on your requirements.
 They can also provide valuable information about the local housing market and assist you with the rental process.
 If you are a student, you can contact the University of Aveiro's accommodation office, which can help you find housing options like university residences, shared apartments, or private rooms.
-Lastly, consider asking friends, colleagues, or acquaintances who live in Aveiro for recommendations or referrals, as they might know of available properties or have contacts in the area," commented one expat who made the move to Aveiro.
+Lastly, consider asking friends, colleagues, or acquaintances who live in Aveiro for recommendations or referrals, as they might know of available properties or have contacts in the area," said one expat in Aveiro.

 What is a typical expat home or apartment like in Aveiro?

 "A typical expat home or apartment in Aveiro, is likely to be a modern and comfortable space, often located in a residential neighborhood or near the city center.
 These homes usually feature a mix of traditional Portuguese architecture and contemporary design elements.
 They are often spacious, with multiple bedrooms, a fully-equipped kitchen, and a living area.
 Many expat homes also come with a balcony or terrace, offering views of the city or the nearby Ria de Aveiro lagoon.
 Some apartments may be part of a larger complex, providing access to shared amenities such as a swimming pool, gym, or garden.
-Additionally, expat homes in Aveiro are typically well-connected to public transportation, making it easy to explore the city and its surroundings," remarked one expat who made the move to Aveiro.
+Additionally, expat homes in Aveiro are typically well-connected to public transportation, making it easy to explore the city and its surroundings," commented one expat who made the move to Aveiro.

 What is the average cost of housing in Aveiro?